Insights into Thomas J. Watson Sr., Traditional Founder of IBM from

 |

-In the prologue of THINK Again!
-20th Century Ideas and High Ideals for the 21st Century, TIME wrote that Tom Watson “unlike many joiners, worked hard at everything he gave his name to.”
 Within this context this list only serves to document the breadth, not the depth of Tom Watson’s involvement in such humanitarian causes.
 Even though he carried the title of sponsor, director, trustee, or chairman, he was always striving to contribute more than the title alone suggests.
 As one example, in 1941 he was a founding member and an on-going director of the American Friends of Yugoslavia’s humanitarian efforts.
-In 1942, 1943, and 1944, he was also the organization’s National Fund Raising Campaign Chairman.
+Over the next four years, in 1942, 1943, and 1944, Tom Watson Sr. was also this organization’s National Fund Raising Campaign Chairman.

 This is also not an all-inclusive list.
 It does not include activities which either provided relief under the auspices of these agencies or were agencies supported indirectly by Watson through his corporation.
 As an example of the latter, IBM donated machinery and operational personnel in logistical support for organizations such as the International Red Cross (ICRC), Bundles for Britain, British-American Ambulance Corps, the Nuremberg Trials, and others.